prismicio/slice-machine/playwright/README.md

 2. Always try to do an exact matching with locators

-In order to be sure of what you are targeting, always use `exact` option when possible.
+In order to be sure of what you are targeting, always use the `exact` option when possible.

 Example: